pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 The player bat needs some scripts to control its behaviour.

-When the green flag is clicked, the player’s bat needs to go to its starting position at the left of the stage.
+When the green flag is clicked, the player’s bat needs to go to its starting position at the left of the court.

 {{< learner-task >}}